gene-git/pyconcurrent/Docs/_build/html/_sources/README.rst.txt

 New / Interesting
 ==================

+ * New function run_prog() to run external command.
+Strictly speaking, this has nothing to do with concurrency, but doing this robustly can be a little tricky.
+So it is included here.
  * PEP 561: Mark module as typed.
 Now *mypy* run on code using this module will have the type hints.
  * Asyncio now uses the recommended TaskGroup class together with the timeout() context manager.
 These were introduced in python 3.11.